npge/npge/README.md

 ![Graphical User Interface of NPG-explorer](http://i.imgur.com/f1LNSSL.png)

-This command uses `pangenome.bs` and some of files created by PostProcessing.
+This command uses `pangenome/pangenome.bs` and some of files created by PostProcessing.

 The program window is splitted to 3 parts: